Delivery & Shipping App Development Services

 Staff Management

 A reliable assistant in overseeing your stuff and avoiding mix-ups.
-Monitoring this information, you are always certain that couriers will complete orders in excellent quality, in time, and to the right person.
+By monitoring this information, you are always certain that couriers will complete orders in excellent quality, on time, and to the right person.
 In case of any conflict situation, a manager can check who handled a particular order.

 List of Users

-This is a priceless database of all users that made orders from your restaurant, their contacts, and some personal data (date of birth, preferences, etc).
-Thanks to them, you can create special offers, launch loyalty programs, do all these things able to bring people back to you.
+This is a priceless database of the user base, who made orders from your restaurant, their contacts, and some personal data (date of birth, preferences, etc.).
+Thanks to them, you can create special offers, launch loyalty programs, and do all these things to bring people back to you.

 Dashboard